nand2mario/snestang/README.md

 You can build the code with Gowin IDE 1.9.9 Beta-4 Education version.
 The education version does not require a license.
 Just open the project file snestang_primer25k.gprj.

+Read the [design notes](doc/design.md) to understand the code or to add features.

 You can also simulate the code with [our verilator harness](verilator). `src/test_loader.v` specifies which rom is used by the simulation.
 Then `make sim` will start a SDL-based graphical simulation.

 ## Special Thanks